 AIFM is also co-organizer of the Mediterranean Forest Weeks, which first four editions were held in Antalya (Turkey, 2010), Avignon (France, 2011), Tlemcen (Algeria, 2013), Barcelona (Spain, 2015), Agadir (Morocco, 2017), in Brummana (Lebanon, 2019) and the next one will be held in Turkey in Spring 2022.

-Mediterranean forests will also be represented at the International Union for Conservation of Nature’s World Conservation Congress to be held in Marseille (France) from 3 to 11 September 2021 and at the XV World Forestry Congress scheduled to take place in Seoul (Republic of Korea) in May 2022.
+Mediterranean forests has also been represented at the International Union for Conservation of Nature’s World Conservation Congress which was held in Marseille (France) from 3 to 11 September 2021.
+Finally, AIFM will be present at the XV World Forestry Congress scheduled to take place in Seoul (Republic of Korea) in May 2022.